Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Introduction

+A natural path toward such internalization is suggested by recent advances in reasoning-oriented LLMs, which have advanced substantially through a combination of chain-of-thought (CoT) supervised fine-tuning (SFT) and RL-based post-training~\citep{wei2022cot, cobbe2021training, zelikman2022star, Schulman2017-nq, Shao2024-ts}.
+This SFT + RL paradigm has emerged as a verified and effective pathway for bootstrapping LLM reasoning capability.
+However, applying this paradigm to robotic planning remains challenging.
+First, CoT supervision in robotics typically requires large-scale, high-quality, and manually curated reasoning traces, which are costly and difficult to obtain.
+Second, RL-based improvement is hindered by the lack of structured and scalable reward functions, as robotic tasks involve long-horizon, combinatorial decision-making processes with inherently sparse rewards.~\citep{ Kulkarni2016-kb}.

+Planning domains offer a promising bridge between these challenges.
+Prior work has shown that symbolic planning can generate scalable robot task plans~\citep{pmlr-v229-dalal23a}, and transformation between symbols and languages is effective~\citep{pan2023logiclm, han-etal-2024-folio, tafjord2021proofwriter, wang-etal-2025-leveraging}.
+In parallel, the structured nature of symbolic planning domains makes them well suited to serve as systematic dense reward signals for improving model performance.
+Building on these insights, we posit that LLM self-written planning domains provide a unified solution for both supervision and feedback in robotic planning.

+We propose \textsc{Self-CriTeach}, a self-teaching and self-critiquing framework that reinterprets LLM self-generated planning domains as data sources and training signals rather than mere planning tools.
+Specifically, symbolic planning domains in Planning Domain Definition Language (PDDL) format, automatically generated by the LLM, fulfill two roles: (1) generate executable task plans that are transformed into context-rich CoT trajectories for supervised fine-tuning; and (2) serve as structured, dense reward functions that enable self-critiquing and reinforcement learning without manual reward engineering.
+Our contributions include:

-\item \textbf{\textsc{Plan2Evolve} Framework:} We introduce \textsc{Plan2Evolve}, a novel framework that treats LLM-generated PDDL domains as evolving knowledge sources, whose compositionality enables systematic task generation and the automatic creation of scalable planning supervision.
+\textbf{\textsc{Self-CriTeach} Framework:} We introduce \textsc{Self-CriTeach}, a novel automated framework that treats LLM self-generated PDDL planning domains as reusable knowledge sources, whose compositional structure enables both scalable generation of planning supervision for self-teaching and structured reward signals for self-critiquing via RL.

-\item \textbf{Self-evolving Data Generation:} \textsc{Plan2Evolve} enables the base model to generate validated long-horizon robotic planning problem–plan pairs that go beyond its intrinsic planning capacity, thereby eliminating the need for human curation of training data.
+\textbf{Self-teaching via data generation:} \textsc{Self-CriTeach} allows the base LLM to produce validated long-horizon planning datasets that extend beyond its intrinsic planning capacity, and to use this data for SFT without human annotation.

-\item \textbf{Symbolic–Language Alignment:} We introduce an automatic self-alignment procedure that translates symbolic PDDL plans and states into natural-language CoT using the base model, and empirically demonstrate that symbolic–language alignment is essential for training LLM to plan, with higher-quality alignment yielding substantial performance gains.
+\textbf{Automatic symbolic–CoT transformation:} We introduce an automatic CoT generation procedure that translates robot symbolic plans and states into a CoT reasoning trace using the base LLM, and empirically demonstrate the effectiveness of the CoT in self-teaching.